RCollins13/oncomod/README.md

 # Germline modifiers of EGFR in lung cancer

-Copyright (c) 2023 Ryan L Collins, Jackie LoPiccolo, and the Gusev/Van Allen Labs @ DFCI
+Copyright (c) 2023 Ryan L Collins and the Gusev/Van Allen Labs @ DFCI
 Contact: [Ryan Collins](mailto:Ryan_Collins@dfci.harvard.edu)
 Code provided under the terms of the GNU GPL v2.0 (see `LICENSE`)